 This Code of Business Conduct and Ethics (the "Code") sets forth legal and ethical standards of conduct for directors, officers and employees of Analogic Corporation (the "Company").
 This Code is intended to promote ethical conduct in all Company affairs in accordance with our high standards of integrity, and to deter wrongdoing in compliance with all applicable laws an regulations.
 This Code applies to the Company and all of its subsidiaries and other business entities controlled by it worldwide.

-If you have any questions regarding this Code or its application in any situation, you should contact your supervisor or the Vice President, Human Resources.
+If you have any questions regarding this Code or its application in any situation, you should contact your supervisor, the Vice President of Human Resources or the Senior Vice President & General Counsel.

 Employees, officers and directors should endeavor to deal honestly, ethically and fairly with the Company's suppliers, customers, competitors and fellow employees.
 Statements regarding the Company's products and services must be true, and not be misleading, deceptive or fraudulent.
 There cannot be unfair advantage taken of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice.